-Our 2019 Vice President of Event planning is Kate Keough!
+Our 2020 Vice President of Member Experience is Kate Keough.
 Kate is from Aubrey, Texas and is a Behavioral Biology major with intentions of going to veterinary school.
 On campus, she is involved in PAWS, a club that supports the Maryland SPCA in Hampden.
 She volunteers at the SPCA to walk and take care of the dogs, and on campus, she makes treats and toys for the animals.
-For Pi Phi, she recently took on the position of Vice President of Event Planning because she takes great joy in creating events during which people can have a great time.
 She is very excited to take on a greater role in the sorority because it has been a great impact on her college experience.

 Meet our 2020 Vice President of Recruitment, Jess Intile!
 Jess is a junior from Toms River, New Jersey majoring in Chemical and Biomolecular Engineering with a minor in Entrepreneurship and Management.
 Jess is an active member of the Johns Hopkins chapter of Engineers Without Borders, and she dances with the Modern Dance Company.
 Jess works as a research assistant in the Ostermeier Lab and as an Event Ambassador with the Office of Scheduling and Events.
 Pi Phi has introduced her to so many inspiring and unique women.
 Pi Phi helped Jess find lifelong friends and a great support system that has guided her in her academics and career.
 As VP Recruitment, Jess is excited to spread spirt throughout the chapter, guide her sisters through formal recruitment, and welcome amazing new members.